adntob/CiscoHackathon2019/README.md

 * It should now appear on the home screen of your video device
 * Click the web app button to test it, click home to go back

+The favicon that the web page includes, is automatically used as icon on the home screen.

 Note that you can turn on remote debugging.
 This lets you use Chrome's dev console on your laptop to view and manipulate the web app on the video device.
 Config:
 `xConfig WebEngine RemoteDebugging: On`

 For full information on what the web engine supports, see the developer guide.
 TODO link